Consolatis/wl_framework/README.md

 ### AsyncIO
 The whole framework is synchronous, so no `async def` nor `await` are to be seen.
 However, care is taken to not block the eventloop for unreasonable time which is accomplished internally by using callbacks.
-Sometimes those callbacks are provided by the framework user, for example when the user requests the content of the current clipboard selection.
+Sometimes those callbacks are provided by the framework user, for example when requesting the content of the current clipboard selection.
 They can thus be wrapped into a Future which gets its result set on the synchronous callback.

 The wayland connection itself is kept in a blocking state but only read from in a `readable` notification by the event loop.
 Writing however is being done without waiting for a `writeable` notification which should be fine on a local Unix socket connection.
 This may change in the future if deemed necessary.
 Open an issue if you can think of negative side effects of the current design.